ashafer01/python-datapath/REFERENCE.md

 validate the path string and return a bool, True if it's valid

 * all public methods that accept path strings validate them first
-* set `iterable=False` if you do not want interable paths to be considered valid
+* set `iterable=False` if you do not want iterable paths to be considered valid

 ### function `validate_path()`